 Buying or selling a property affected by Japanese knotweed?

-We asked Nic Seal, Environmental Scientist and Managing Director of Environet UK Ltd to provide advice to buyers and sellers alike
+We asked Nic Seal, Environmental Scientist and Managing Director of Environet UK to provide advice to buyers and sellers of property affected by Japanese knotweed.

 That’s why the Environment Agency describe Japanese knotweed as “indisputably the UK’s most aggressive, destructive and invasive plant”.
 And yes, it can have a drastic effect on residential property sales so buyers and sellers of knotweed affected property should read on, or watch a short video at environetuk.com.